 Unfortunately, that hasn’t happened, and there are no significant indicators that interest rates or property values will shift in the near future.
 The market is no longer offering easy exits – but there are still some strategic opportunities for investors.

-The era of extend and pretend in real estate is over.
+The era of extending and pretending in real estate is over.

 Key Takeaways: